Falling Off a Clef

-Falling off a Clef (2004) is the first full-length album by Vince Dicola, composer to the music score of The Transformers: The Movie.
-It is now commercially available to buy the album on the Travis Dickenson website.
+Falling Off a Clef (2004) is the first full-length album by Vince Dicola, composer to the music score of The Transformers: The Movie.
 The album is a selection of pieces from a project Vince and Kenny Meriedeth were approached to work on called Sci-Fighter.
 A full statement from Vince is posted on the Travis Dickenson website.

 Track listing

 (Tracks 3-23 from Sci-Fighter.)